 Allow the eyes to focus on the most critical information.
 Sometimes it might seem impossible to find information among columns of words in blog articles.
 Proper formatting, bolding the most important parts, and making lists may help attract readers’ attention.
 A well-formatted blog adds professionalism and encourages readers to return for more.

 Use plain language

 Keep the content concise and clear.
 Don’t try to make it poetic or bookish.
 Simplicity works.
-Making your blog straightforward should be your primary goal.
+Making your medical content straightforward should be your primary goal.
 As complex as your article's theme may be, making it easy to read shows you know the subject well.
 As a professional and an expert, you should be able to articulate your thoughts clearly and comprehensively.